FX Excursions

 PHOTO: © NECKER ISLAND

 Then there’s Necker Island, Sir Richard Branson’s famed British Virgin Islands hideaway.
 It reopened in 2021 after a two-year closure to repair damage from Hurricane Irma, which blew through in 2017.
-In addition to adding to the beauty of the island, renovations included the installation of three wind turbines to allow the island to run on 100 percent renewable energy every day.
+In addition to adding to the beauty of the island, renovations included the installation of three wind turbines to allow the island to run partially on renewable energy every day.

 Lodging on Necker Island comprises 11 guest suites — think peaked, thatched ceilings; private balconies; floor-to-ceiling windows — within the Great House, which, from its perch atop the island’s highest point, provides stunning views of the island-dotted sea as well as dreamy sunrises and fiery sunsets.
 Some have plunge pools; others have outdoor showers.
 This property also includes six Balinese-style freestanding villas — three on the mountaintop and three in the jungly interior — as well as the multi-bedroom Temple House and a toy-filled bunk room for children.
 Activities abound and include island-hopping cruises; all manner of water sports; a full range of spa treatments; classes with private trainers; and guided hikes to see the giant tortoises, pink flamingoes and lemurs inhabiting the island.
 There’s even a full medical team on the island.